-Some manufacturers back their bags with a warranties.
-This is the final thing we consider when testing/buying a hanging heavy bag, the support and warranty offered by the manufacturer – this all helps YOU make the best purchase decision.
+Some manufacturers back their bags with a warranty.
+This is the final thing we consider when testing/buying a hanging heavy bag, the support, and warranty offered by the manufacturer – this all helps YOU make the best purchase decision.
 For more information check out our Heavy Bag Buying Guide.

 Our Findings & Rating